Your bail bond agent for Tarzana, CA

-Bail Bonds DIRECT is a fully licensed and bonded professional business.
+We are a fully licensed and bonded professional business.
 One of the most trusted names in the bail bond industry.
 Our staff of Bail Bond Agents are professionals who know the Tarzana jails.

 Whether a person has been arrested for domestic violence, DUI, DWI or any other offense the process is the same.
-Persons taken into custody by the Tarzana Police or Sheriff’s Department will be held at either the Tarzana Police Station Jail, Sheriff’s Station Jail or will be transfered to the Los Angeles County Jail (IRC) and will be kept there until their first court date called the “Arraignment.”
+Persons taken into custody by the Tarzana Police or Sheriff’s Department will be held at either the Tarzana Police Station Jail, Sheriff’s Station Jail or will be transferred to the Los Angeles County Jail (IRC) and will be kept there until their first court date called the “Arraignment.”
 Bail is allowed to be posted in any facility 24hrs a day, 7 days a week.

 Before a bail bond is turned in and accepted, the arrestee must pass a background check through “Live Scan”, which is a machine that is linked to a county, state and national database.
 That database will notify the authorities of any possible holds, warrants, or aliases that might prevent release or increase the total bail amount of an arrestee.
 Once the results of the Live Scan come back from the various government agencies, that person is then “cleared” to bond out.
 At this time, a jailor will review and accept a Bail Bond for an arrestee and release them on the Bail Bond.